"Can I Just Get a Concept"

 This falls back to the "I expected more" category.
 I love my job because I please people!
 I am a people pleaser and provide ideas and directions for spaces that clients never dreamed they could have!
 I can't tell you how many times I've repeated to clients and contractors that the design simply isn't fully developed when questions arise.
 You see, every time further information is needed, it means more work on my end, which means more time billed on the homeowner's end, and delay for the contractor.
 So, once a concept has been provided, services are done.
 Now, if the client is ready to put the project on hold and jump back into the design, we're all for it!

 So, can you just have a concept?
 Yes.
 Of course, you can.
 But, our company policy is that any partial project will have a watermark stating that the drawings are: "Concept only, not for construction".
-These projects are provided as hourly consulting allowing the client to set the budget and stop when they want or need to.. kind of a pay as you go situation.
+These projects are provided in the form of hourly consulting sold in blocks of time with a minimum of 10 hours, allowing the client to set the budget and stop when they want or need to.. kind of a pay as you go situation.